-Brian Long is a director of the Commonwealth Bank of Australia (CBA), which, during the Year, was a substantial shareholder of Brambles holding between 7.46% and 6.26% of its issued share capital.
-The Board does not consider that Brian Long's relationship with CBA gives rise to any actual or perceived loss of independence on his part because of the number of shares held by CBA and the manner in which CBA's relevant interests in Brambles shares are held, namely principally by related bodies corporate of CBA which are either: a superannuation trustee; a life company holding statutory funds; a responsible entity or manager of a managed investment scheme; under an investment mandate; by external managers unrelated to the CBA group; or subject to client direction.
+Brian Long was a director of the Commonwealth Bank of Australia (CBA) until 31 December 2018, when he retired from its board.
+During the Year, CBA was a substantial shareholder of Brambles, holding between 6.26% and 7.30% of Brambles' issued share capital.
+(The CBA ceased to be a substantial shareholder of Brambles on 2 August 2019.)
+The Board does not consider that Brian Long's prior relationship with CBA gives rise to any actual or perceived loss of independence on his part because of the number of shares held by CBA and the manner in which CBA's relevant interests in Brambles shares are held, namely principally by related bodies corporate of CBA which are either: a superannuation trustee; a life company holding statutory funds; a responsible entity or manager of a managed investment scheme; under an investment mandate; by external managers unrelated to the CBA group; or subject to client direction.